 - Arc Flash

 The number of training courses we offer reflect the concerns of employers and employees who work with electricity and want to keep themselves and their fellow workers safe.
-Our IndustrySafe training software also allows organizations to keep track and schedule electrical safety training to ensure that all applicable employees are training and retrained on electrical safety in a timely manner.
+Our IndustrySafe training management software also allows organizations to keep track and schedule electrical safety training to ensure that all applicable employees are training and retrained on electrical safety in a timely manner.
 Contact us to learn more about providing online electrical safety training to your workforce.